 Hydrangeas For Sale in Minneapolis/St. Paul

 Hydrangeas are a very popular flower variety, and for good reasons.
 They smell fantastic, come in a wide variety of colors, and have large uniquly shaped pom-pom blooms.
 Some of the first known documentation of hydrangeas being cultivated was by Buddhist monks in Japan.
 They used a specific breed of the flower (hydrangea serrata) in some of their ritualistic teas.
-These days, however, hydrangeas are commonly found and cultivated worldwide – including right in the sunny, serene greenhouses of Wagners Greenhouses in Minnesota.
+These days, however, hydrangeas are commonly found and cultivated worldwide.
+This includes right in the sunny, serene greenhouses of Wagners Greenhouses in Minnesota.